Wouldn’t it be nice if there were a cheap Barcelona travel pass that gave you unlimited transport?

 If you’re looking for a big club night, make it Saturday unless you’re rich enough for a Barcelona taxi.

 Why Not Another Discount Card?

 The Barcelona Card

-The good thing about this discount Barcelona travel pass is that it costs much less than its sister the Barcelona Card, which is more aimed at people looking to see a ton of attractions in addition to getting unlimited transport.
+The good thing about this discount Barcelona travel pass is that it costs much less than its sister the Barcelona Card, which is more aimed at people looking to get lots of Barcelona attraction tickets in addition to getting unlimited transport.

 If I’ve confused you a little make sure to check out my page comparing the two tourist travel cards.

-If you’re sure you want to see a lot of attractions you may be better off going for the Barcelona Card or the City Pass – but as far as a straight up travel card goes the Hola BCN is the cheapest and most efficient.
+If you’re sure you want to see a lot of attractions, you may be better off going for the Barcelona Card or the Barcelona Pass – but as far as a straight-up travel card goes, the Hola Barcelona Travel Card is the cheapest and most efficient.

 Sant Adriá del Besos, Badalona, Montgat, Montcada i Reixac, Sant Feliu de Llobregat, Sant Joan Despì, l’Hospitalet de Llobregat, Cornellá de Llobregat, Sant Boi de Llobregat, El Prat de Llobregat e Castelldefels.

-All of these communities can be reached by train using the Hola Bcn.
+All of these communities can be reached by train using the Hola Barcelona Card.